 Negatives: When you want the top of the range, you have to pay for it.
 These pillows can be expensive.

 Memory Foam Pillows

 A memory foam pillow feels quite dense to touch in its structure and it reacts to body heat and pressure, moulding to the head and neck in seconds.
 It easily adjusts to your head shape and has the ability to distribute the weight evenly.

 Positives: It is extremely supportive, and is said to help with reoccurring neck, back or shoulder issues.

 Negatives: Can trap to much body heat and be uncomfortable in warm climates & sometimes the material can give off a smell, or cause breathing issues.
 Can also be expensive.

 Designed originally for back sleepers, the contour pillow is shaped to support the head when laying on your back or side.
 Materials such as memory foam can be used in these pillows.
-The Reflex Pillow is an innovative and supportive example of a contour pillow.
+The Dunlopillo Dual Contour pillow is an innovative and supportive example of a contour pillow.